-

 “Where’s the story?
 What does work have to do with it?”

-“Well – you – know.
+“Well, you know.
 It will get better.
 Sometimes unexpected things happen at work.
-The mundane can only happen for so long, until one good one pops up by chance. ”
+The mundane can only happen for so long, until one good one pops up by chance.”
+Charles said, wiping his forehead of sweat.

-Charles swallowed a mouthful of spite, overly concerned about his drool slipping out, even at this point, he wanted to have some dignity.
+“You better hope it does.”
+The gunman crossed his legs and rested the shotgun on it as he drilled holes with his eyes into Charles.
 The gunman had such violent eyes, full of rage and spite that it made him incredibly nervous.
 His eyes felt overwhelming, yet somehow terrifyingly familiar – he dare not stare too long to guess why.

-“It was one long, agonizing night shift.
-Nothing was going right that night, nothing did that day shift either.
-The day manager, Tim, had forgotten to unlock the front doors, overflowed the employee bathrooms, and fell asleep during the shift, from what I heard.”
+“It was one long, agonizing night shift.” he began to tell the story, “Nothing was going right that night, nothing did that day shift either.
+The day manager, Tim, had forgotten to unlock the front doors when the store opened, then there was an overflowed toilet in the employee bathroom, and Tim even fell asleep during the shift.”

 Charles felt an ounce of relief, having hooked the gunman with a good introduction.